JasonOehlberg/vr-classroom/README.md

 2. [School Classroom Pack](https://assetstore.unity.com/packages/3d/props/interior/school-classroom-pack-116794) -- This set includes classrooms, blackboards, curtains, clocks, desks, and corridors, as well as boxed lunch, chalks, bags, cleaning tools, buckets, fried noodle sandwiches, love letters and supernatural fiery balls. **PAID**
 3. [LipSync Pro](https://assetstore.unity.com/packages/tools/animation/lipsync-pro-32117) -- LipSync Pro is an editor extension for creating high-quality lipsyncing and facial animation inside Unity. **PAID**
     *Has not been integrated into main classroom scene*
+# Technologies Used
-- **AutoDesk Character Creator** was used for generating all the 3d humanoid models found in the project.
+- **AutoDesk Character Creator** -- Used for generating all the 3d humanoid models found in the project.
 Each character generated came with skeleton and blend shapes for easy manipulation and animation.
-- **Mixamo**
+- **Mixamo** -- Used for basic character animations.
+- **Windows Speech** -- Used for voice recognition

 ## Contributing
 Northeastern State University Computer Science students are welcome fork and contribute to the project benefitting the College of Education.
 If you would like to contribute as research or as a capstone project please contact your mentor.